brady691213/ApiGen/docs/README.md

 ﻿# API Generation Project

+## Status

+This project is only on github for version control at this stage and by no means offers any safe or usable code.

 ## Tasks

 - Access modifiers.
 Everything is public but we should really be using internal more.